Azure/azure-event-hubs-for-kafka/tutorials/connect/README.md

 # Kafka Connect support on Azure Event Hubs

-This document will walk you through integrating Kafka Connect with Azure Event Hubs and deploying four common connectors:
+This document will walk you through integrating Kafka Connect with Azure Event Hubs and deploying basic FileStreamSource and FileStreamSink connectors.

-- JDBC Source
-- JDBC Sink
-- FileStream Source
-- FileStream Sink

 ## Prerequisites